How to do market research

 Market research reduces risk by helping you understand what customers actually want before you invest in a product, service, or marketing campaign.
 Instead of guessing, you make decisions based on real data.

-- Validate business ideas: Test concepts before committing resources
+- Validate business ideas by testing concepts before committing resources

-- Understand customer needs: Learn what your target audience values most
+- Understand customer needs by learning what your target audience values most

-- Reduce launch risk: Avoid costly mistakes by gathering feedback early
+- Reduce launch risk by gathering feedback early and avoiding costly mistakes

-- Inform pricing decisions: Discover what customers are willing to pay, which aligns with some of the top advisory services clients want, such as help with revenue growth, business modelling, and budgeting.
+- Inform pricing decisions by discovering what customers are willing to pay, which aligns with some of the top advisory services clients want, such as help with revenue growth, business modelling, and budgeting

-- Identify competitive advantages: Find gaps in the market you can fill
+- Identify competitive advantages by finding gaps in the market you can fill

-- Refine marketing messages: Connect with customers in ways that resonate
+- Refine marketing messages by connecting with customers in ways that resonate

 Types of market research

-Before you start gathering data, understand the two main approaches to market research.
+Before you start gathering data, it helps to understand the two main approaches to market research.
 Most small businesses use a combination of both.

 Primary vs. secondary research